ElOceanografo/ProbabilisticEchoInversion.jl/docs/src/index.md

 ProbabilisticEchoInversion.jl is a Julia package, so if you have not installed the Julia programming language, that's the first thing to do.
-You can download the latest version it for free from the [official website](https://julialang.org/downloads/).
-Even better, use the [Juliaup installer/version manager](https://github.com/JuliaLang/juliaup), which makes it much easier to upgrade when new Julia versions are released, and to maintain multiple Julia installations on your computer.
+You can download the latest version for free from the [official website](https://julialang.org/downloads/).
+Even better, use the [Juliaup installer/version manager](https://github.com/JuliaLang/juliaup), which makes it much easier to upgrade when new Julia versions are released.

 You can work with Julia files in any text editor, but for a nice integrated experience, we can recommend [Visual Studio Code](https://code.visualstudio.com/) with the